funct7/mdn_assignment/CSS/01 Intro to CSS/notes.md

         - The most common relative unit
         - `1em` is the same as the font-size of the current element--the width of a capital letter M.
         - The default base `font-size` given to web pages by web browsers before CSS styling is applied is 16 pixels.
 However, font sizes are inherited from parent elements.
-      - `ex`, `ch`: Repectively, the height of a lowercase x, and the width of number 0.
+      - `ex`, `ch`: Respectively, the height of a lowercase x, and the width of number 0.
 Not supported well.
       - `rem`: Root `em`.
 Always equal the size of the default base `font-size`.
       - `vw`, `vh`: 1/100th or the viewport width and height respectively.
 Not as widely supported as `rem`s.
     - Unitless values